Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Introduction

 \section{Introduction}

 We work with complex algebraic varieties.
-A normal surface $S$ is a \emph{$\Q$-homology plane} (\emph{$\Q$HP}, for short) if $H_{i}(S;\Q)=0$ for $i>0$.
-In this article, we consider only \emph{smooth} $\Q$HPs.
-They are affine \cite[2.5]{Fujita-noncomplete_surfaces} and rational \cite{GuPrad-rationality_3(smooth_II)}.
-Being in many ways similar to the affine plane, these surfaces gained attention as a testing ground for many problems concerning $\C^{2}$ \cite[3.3, 5.2]{Miy-recent_dev}; as well as a source of exotic structures on $\C^{n}$ \cite{Zaid-exotic_structures}.
+A smooth surface $S$ is a \emph{$\Q$-homology plane} (\emph{$\Q$HP}, for short) if $H_{i}(S;\Q)=0$ for $i>0$.
+All $\Q$HPs are affine \cite[2.5]{Fujita-noncomplete_surfaces} and rational \cite{GuPrad-rationality_3(smooth_II)}.
+Being in many ways similar to the affine plane, they gained attention as a testing ground for many problems concerning $\C^{2}$ \cite[3.3, 5.2]{Miy-recent_dev}; as well as a source of exotic structures on $\C^{n}$ \cite{Zaid-exotic_structures}.
 The classification of $\Q$-, or even $\Z$-homology planes is still a challenging problem.

+We note that in the literature, $\Q$HPs are usually allowed to be singular \cite{GM_k<2,Palka-recent_progress_Qhp}.
+Since we approach the classification problem only in the smooth case, for convenience we include smoothness in the definition.

-Structure theorems for affine surfaces yield a complete description of \QHPs $S$ whose logarithmic Kodaira-Iitaka dimension $\kappa(S)$ is not maximal, i.e.\ $\kappa(S)<2$; see Proposition \ref{prop:kappa<2} for a summary.
+Structure theorems for affine surfaces have led to a complete description of \QHPs $S$ whose logarithmic Kodaira-Iitaka dimension $\kappa(S)$ is not maximal, i.e.\ $\kappa(S)<2$; see Proposition \ref{prop:kappa<2} for a summary.
 Hence we restrict our attention to those with $\kappa(S)=2$, i.e.\ \emph{of log general type}.

 Here, no structure theorem is known.
-Nonetheless, many authors have constructed various examples, see Section \ref{sec:literature}.
+Nonetheless, many authors have constructed various series of examples, see Section \ref{sec:literature}.
 These examples suggest certain rigidity, which can be expressed by means of the following, open conjectures.
-For definitions of $\lts{X}{D}$ and EN-diagrams see Sections \ref{sec:rig} and \ref{sec:log_surfaces}.
+For definitions of $\lts{X}{D}$ and a core graph see Sections \ref{sec:rig} and \ref{sec:log_surfaces}, respectively.